Personal Trainers

 Most people who begin personal training do so after successful experiences with their own training.
 Once theyve developed a good exercise regimen and healthy diet plan for themselves, they may feel ready to help others.

 Some trainers begin by working part time or full time for health clubs and, after making connections, they go into business for themselves.
 As with most small businesses, personal trainers must promote themselves through classified ads, flyers posted in community centers, and other forms of advertisement.
-Many personal trainers have published guides on how to establish businesses.
-One such guide is American College of Sports Medicines Career and Business Guide for the Fitness Professional, by Neal Pire.
+Some personal trainers have published guides or offer podcasts or blogs on how to establish businesses.
+For example, the National Academy of Sports Medicine (NASM) offers the "The NASM-CPT Podcast," which features episodes about breaking into the business.
+Visit https://www.nasm.org/resources/podcast-network for information on this podcast and other podcasts in the NASMs network.

 Advancement Prospects